fenetikm/falcon/README.md

 * Estilo for making colour scheme management sane
 * Inspiration: gruvbox for not being quite right to my tastes and thus being the seed of this project
 * Everyone who Vims!

+## Troubleshooting

+* **The colours look a bit off, especially inside of neovim when also inside of tmux** Have you got truecolor support working?
+See the [Neovim FAQ](https://github.com/neovim/neovim/wiki/FAQ) for starters.

+* **Can you please support <insert name of other editing program>** This project is based around Neovim/Vim support predominantly then secondarily to that terminals.
+Although I am not opposed to other editors (well only vehemently!)
+MRs are welcome :)